mahtin/tinyGS-antenna-map/INSTALL.md

 ## Install

+Having a good Python 3 setup is vital.
+Getting a good `Matplotlib` setup is tricky, but doable.

-### The basics - setting up Python in a Raspberry Pi (or similar)
+### The basics - setting up Python 3 in a Raspberry Pi (or similar)

-This code is Python3 and the following system cleanup would be useful for many other systems/programs.
-This confirms that only Python3 is installed and that it's cleanly running!
+This code is Python 3 and the following system cleanup would be useful for many other systems/programs.
+This confirms that only Python 3 is installed and that it's cleanly running!

 ``` bash